brianknab/brianknab.github.io/_posts/2018-05-03-simple-linear-regression-iii.md

 ---
 layout: post
-title:  "Simple linear regression part three - if the mean is linear, the quadratic loss minimizing line is an unbiased estimate of that mean.
+title:  "Linear regression part three - if the mean is linear, the quadratic loss minimizing line is an unbiased estimate of that mean.
 A normal response yields normality in the quadratic loss minimizer."
 date:   2018-05-11
 categories: regression
 ---